jasonhand/video_tools/services/Mov_to_Mp4/mov_to_mp4_README.md

-Certainly!
-Here's a README template for your Python script that converts `.MOV` files to `.MP4` format.
-You can adjust it according to any additional details you want to include, such as installation instructions for dependencies or additional functionality.

----

 # MOV to MP4 Converter

 This Python script easily converts video files from `.MOV` format to `.MP4` format, maintaining the original file's name but changing its extension.
 The script utilizes the `moviepy` library to handle the conversion process efficiently.
 This tool is perfect for users looking to convert videos for compatibility with different devices or media players that prefer the `.MP4` format.